My wife and I are breaking up. She wants to keep our dog. So do I. Who gets to keep her?

 the willingness and ability of each spouse to care for the pet

 If your case goes to court, the judge would take into account that your wife bought Coco.
 But they would also note that you’ve been doing more of the care.
-Overall, they would consider all the factors above and take a balanced approach in determining what arrangements would best support Coco’s well-being going forward.
+Overall, they would consider all the factors above and take a balanced approach in determining what living arrangements would best support Coco’s well-being going forward.

 Rebeka Breder